Third-level education and COVID-19

 If you are renting

-If you have problems paying your rent during the COVID-19 pandemic, you should engage as soon as possible with your landlord.
+If you have problems paying your rent during COVID-19, you should engage as soon as possible with your landlord.

 Rental laws protected tenants economically affected by COVID-19 who had fallen into rent arrears.
 Read more about rental protections during COVID-19.